 As the digital age continues to lead us toward an increasingly image-oriented culture, one could say that the intersection of the skilled artisan and the digital designer has never been so close.
 Thanks to rapid advances in image editing capabilities and easier access to the applications that make them possible, the term “graphic designer” might now refer to an illustrator, printmaker, pattern maker or watercolorist.
 The slow climb over the last few decades toward the integration of the digital and handmade included many awkward transitions and frankly embarrassing attempts (think “Mistral” or “Papyrus” for some easy targets).
 However, through all of these trials we’ve arguably reached a point where a beautifully hand-lettered script, a cracked and faded logo, an off-registered vintage screen print or a minimal pen and ink illustration can be seamlessly transformed into a PNG for use virtually anywhere with the right skills and the right software.

 The “vintage” and “handmade” aesthetics, both umbrella terms that include various sub-categories, have always had a wide appeal for designers and consumers alike.
 They manage to convey many things at once – to embody characteristics that are charmingly askew and undeniably human.
 They project a certain confidence in their vulnerability, their indifference to clean lines and their embrace of the physical signs of aging, and through association they can grant those characteristics to the person they adorn or the brands they represent.
+Interestingly, while flaws in visual design can help us stray from the dullness of balanced perfection, flaws in product design can teach us just the opposite and help us appreciate the importance of clean design and logical decision-making.
+This point is expanded upon in a great piece titled “What Not To Do – The Beauty of Bad Product Design (with Infographic)” by Micah Bowers, which I recommend checking out for an alternate perspective.

-Despite the fact that this seems to be the golden age of the digitized organic look, pulling off something that stops someone in their tracks and elicits a “that’s looks awesome” response requires, as it always has, exceptional talent, technical skills, impeccable taste and the rare but all-important ability among artists to cleverly showcase the work.
+Despite the fact that this seems to be the golden age of the digitized organic look, pulling off something that stops someone in their tracks and elicits a “that looks awesome” response requires, as it always has, exceptional talent, technical skills, impeccable taste and the rare but all-important ability among artists to cleverly showcase the work.
 After years of stalking and ogling the designers who’ve made this article possible, it is my pleasure to list 10 of our personal favorites who seem to have all the previously mentioned attributes well in tact.

 Hand Drawn Japanese Patterns via Youandigraphics